 When hype is high, now is the time to think how blockchain and cryptocurrencies can HELP set free supply chain networks, revolutionize voting, make healthcare cost-effective, reduce corruption, make government processes quicker and cost-effective, harness data for better policy and decision making, and help make education and healthcare accessible to all.

 Already, there are many blockchain and cryptocurrency startups leading the way and demonstration that all these and many others are possible on the African soil.

-Blockchain and cryptocurrencies can join other tech such as AI and IoT to unlock full potential of real estate, agriculture, asset securities (bonds, shares etc) in Africa through tokenization as will explore this year's Blockchain Africa Conference 2019.
+Blockchain and cryptocurrencies can join with other technologies such as AI and IoT to unlock the full potential of real estate, agriculture, asset securities (bonds, shares, etc) in Africa through tokenization as will explore this year's Blockchain Africa Conference 2019.
 Attendees are expected to hear how blockchain can cut out corruption and fraud, for instance by creating distributed registries for digital identity, land and property ownership, and procurement among many other government and non-government processes.

 Blockchain can also reduce fraud and corruption while making doing of business quite cheaper in Africa, for instance by cutting down costly middlemen networks where they are unnecessary and have undue advantages, hence unlocking full Africa's business and economic potential while creating hundreds if not millions of jobs.